Summary

 Depending on where your audience research takes you, you may want to consider selling your book internationally.
 If your book is in English, you have a massive advantage when doing so, as it’s a widely read language pretty much all over the world.
 At Bookmundo, selling your book internationally is as simple as ticking a few boxes.

 Obviously, selling internationally broadens your reach significantly.
 However, if you don’t have a target audience abroad, it makes little sense.
 Furthermore, you ought to keep in mind that book prices tend to vary between countries.
 Books tend to be cheaper in Portugal than they are in Germany for instance.
-As such, you should either be prepared to price your in a way that aligns with as many national averages as possible, or make a separate edition of your book for each country you’d like to sell in, and then adjust the price of each edition to match the country you sell it in.
+As such, you should either be prepared to price your book in a way that aligns with as many national averages as possible, or make a separate edition of your book for each country you’d like to sell in, and then adjust the price of each edition to match the country you sell it in.

 These are just a handful of reasons why it’s so important to research your target audience before publishing.
 But once you’ve established the presence of your book in the minds of your audience, it’s time to show them why they should spend their hard-earned money on your particular solution, i.e. your book.
 How you may ask?